FrederikGJ/learning_python_and_so_on_/README.md

 I started this project to learn about python and ended up with a very basic sentiment anlyser.
 It is able to do a simple word count on positive and negative words in financial news in denmark.

--- For now it only does one news site.
-More should be added.